 Add the Cloud Capital server

-Claude Desktop opens a browser window for authorization.
+mcp-remote opens a browser window for authorization.
 Sign in to Cloud Capital (if not already signed in), select the organization you want to authorize access for, and click Authorize.
+The token is cached locally — you will not need to re-authorize on subsequent launches.API key authentication

 Authorization and security